matloff/TidyverseSkeptic/README.md

 ## Insistence on "loyalty"

-It is disappointing that the polemic Tidyers wish to replace base-R, rather than supplement it.
+It is disappointing that the PRT Tidyers wish to replace base-R, rather than supplement it.

 One of the most troubling aspects of the Tidy movement is their rigidity